dmotz/trystero/README.md

 [SDPs](https://en.wikipedia.org/wiki/Session_Description_Protocol) are sent via the chosen peering strategy medium.
 The SDP is encrypted over the wire, but is visible in plaintext as it passes through the medium (a public torrent tracker for example).
-This is fine for most use cases but isn't always ideal as the SDP contains the peer's IP address.
-Trystero provides an option for encrypting the SDP so it isn't readable by the operator of the peering medium.
-To opt into SDP encryption just pass a `password` parameter, e.g.:
+This is fine for most use cases but you can choose to hide SDPs from the peering medium with Trystero's encryption option.
+To opt in, just pass a `password` parameter in the app configuration object:

 ```javascript
 joinRoom({appId: 'kinneret', password: 'MuchoMaa$'}, 'w_a_s_t_e__v_i_p')